CharliePine22/snake_game/README.md

-# snake_game
+# Snake Game
-A snake game using Python classes and the Turtle package.
+This is a snake game created using Pythin and the package Turtle.
+It features a highscore system involved using the Python package Pandas.